One serving of exogenous ketones contains about 8-12g of ketones/ serving, and studies show that 12g of BHB salts triple your ketone levels.

 As a result, my energy levels were plummeting every day.
 I heard about taking magnesium and vitamin B6 to reduce my fatigue, but it didn’t work.

 Then I did some research on the ketogenic diet.
 At the time, I was eating ten doughnuts every day, plus pizza for lunch and dinner.

-I read plenty of exogenous ketones and decided to reduce my carbs first.
+I decided to reduce my carbs first.
 I didn’t follow a strict ketogenic diet, but I stopped eating processed carbs like sugar, and I also aimed to eat healthy fats nuts, avocado, yogurt, and organic meat.

 I’ll tell you more below on what ketones I took, but here’s my experience in a nutshell: